openthread/ot-docs/site/en/guides/border-router/external-commissioning/join.md

 Done
 ```

-> aside negative
->
-> **Note:**  NAT64 needs to be functional in order to be able to ping IPv4 addresses.
+> Note: NAT64 needs to be functional in order to be able to ping IPv4 addresses.
 For more information on NAT64, see the related codelab [Thread Border Router - Provide Internet access via NAT64](https://openthread.io/codelabs/openthread-border-router-nat64).

 ## License